what we’ve discovered

 Though they have a few aspects in common, Runes and BRC-20 tokens are fundamentally different.
 Here are a few of their distinctive traits:

 The first key difference between the Runes and BRC-20 tokens is in their creators.
-Rune was created by Casey Rordomar, a well-known Bitcoin developer, while the BRC-20 protocol is the work of a pseudo-anonymous developer called Domo.
+Rune was created by Casey Rodarmor, a well-known Bitcoin developer, while the BRC-20 protocol is the work of a pseudo-anonymous developer called Domo.

 The BRC-20 protocol launched in March 2023 and is, therefore, older than Runes, which debuted in April 2024.

-Another difference is in their operating models.
 Whereas Runes is UXTO-based, BRC-20 runs on the Ordinals protocol.
 Furthermore, Runes has a low UXTO footprint and burns any tokens created from transactions with errors.
 In contrast, BRC-20 has a high UXTO footprint and allows users to correct any errors in their transactions.

 The launch of the Runes Protocol has paved the way for developers to create fungible tokens on Bitcoin, opening up the world’s most secure blockchain for a more vibrant token economy.